MennovH/HomeAssistant/README.md

 Home Assistant addon for Cloudflare DDNS.
 Automatically update your A records via Home Assistant, every x minutes.
 The addon uses the Cloudflare API possibilities, which are free to use.
-Using this addon as extension to Nginx Proxy Manager, provides an easy way to circumvent the need of addons like DuckDNS, so you would be able to use your own domain names.
+Using this addon as extension to Nginx Proxy Manager, provides an easy way to circumvent the need of add-ons like DuckDNS, so you would be able to use your own domain names.
 Even for your Home Assistant.

 ## Prerequisites
 - Home Assistant Supervisor